This version is current and supersedes any previous versions.

 The University reserves the right to make amendments to these terms and conditions without prior notice.

 The benefits that apply to your scholarship are specified in your scholarship offer and may include one or more the following:

 - A living allowance is a payment made directly to your Australian bank account.

 - The value, duration and payment frequency of the living allowance is specified in your scholarship offer.

 - The living allowance can be offered as a single payment, multiple half-yearly instalments or multiple quarterly payments.

-2. HECS Student Contribution sponsorship
+2. CSP Student Contribution sponsorship